GoronwyPrice/CodeClubScratchModuleA/README.md

 Pressing the up-arrow and down-arrow keys on the keyboad controls the y-position of the Ship Sprite.

 Pressing the space key fires a Lightning laser at the alien.
 Note that you cannot fire another Lightning until the current Lightning has completed its trajectory

+# SB3 Files

+## module2CreateYourOwnWorld.sb3

+To start this game use Green flag and, use the red hex dot to stop the game at any time during the game.

+Use the arrow keys on the keyboard to move the player sprite: up or down and left or right.

+The objective is to get the treasure, located in a chest, and return to the starting location (left side of room 1).

+To learn about this game, use the four arrow keyboard keys to move the player to touch the other sprites and backdrop objects.
+Also, after touching an item, move the player backwards until the player is no longer touching an other item.
+Try to touch even the items that move.
+For some of the objects, touching them immediately stops the game.
+You can them click the Green flag to re-start the game.

+Some times there are oblong, backdrop objects on the left and/or right of the Stage.
+When these object appear, the left object is yellow and on the right object is orange.
+If the player touches these objects then a new room is entered and the backdrop is changed.
+The orange object (an exit) takes the player forward room-to-room and the yellow object (an exit) takes the player backward room-to-roon.
+Note that this is a simplified description of the effect of touching the yellow and orange objects.
+Note the yellow object is sometimes an entrance for the player esprite.

+Enable or disable the variables:  room and coin

+Enable or disable the list:  inventory

+To out-smart the red, enemy sprite move the player behind the enemy and at the correct moment use the down or up arrow to move the player out of the path of the returning enemy.

+In room 3 the chest sprite appears, but the blue-door bars the player to get to the chest.
+Also present is a blue key sprite.
+Touching the blue key should result in opening the door-blue and in the blue key being added to the inventory.

+There is a flaw in my Scratch code when the game is in room 3.
+At this point the door-blue sprite should be visible and the blue key sprite should be visible.
+Sometime this is not so.
+I suspect that there is a 'race' problem somewhere in my Scratch code.
+You can now investigate this flaw or click on the red hex dot to stop the game and then re-start the game.

+If the flaw does not occur, touching the chest should result in getting the treasure.
+Then retrace the player's path; but once the player is through the open gate the getTreasureI appears in the inventory.
+Also, at this point the gate is automatically closed !!!
+Then retrace the player's path back to left side of room 1.

 # NOTES ABOUT SCRATCH
 ## PROBLEM: IN SCRATCH CODE PANEL, CODE STACK TRAPPED BEHIND THE CODE BLOCK PALETTE